bhavin04890/rhdp-pxe/docs/source/cli-based-labs/explore-rhdp-cli.rst

 ====================================================
-Explore Red Hat Demo Platform cluster
+Red Hat Demo Platform workshop overview
 ====================================================

 We will begin with a quick tour of the lab environment.
 This lab consists of a multi-node Red Hat OpenShift cluster which has been deployed exclusively for you.
 This is a sandbox environment.
 Feel free to play around.